tjd/autogram/README.md

 How it Works
 ------------

-The program works by representing sentence as a vector of 26 `int`s.
-To find an [autogram](http://en.wikipedia.org/wiki/Autogram), the sentences vector is first assigned random values, and then the true count of the the resulting sentence is calculated.
+The program represents a sentence as a vector of 26 `int`s.
+To find an [autogram](http://en.wikipedia.org/wiki/Autogram), the vector is first assigned random values, and then the true count of the the resulting sentence is calculated.
 If this true count is the same as the sentences vector, then we've found an [autogram](http://en.wikipedia.org/wiki/Autogram).